 How likely is it that you would recommend our product or service to a friend or colleague?
-That’s the question at the core of a Net Promoter Score (eNPS), made famous by business strategist and author Fred Reichheld in his 2006 book, The Ultimate Question.
+That’s the question at the core of an employee Net Promoter Score (eNPS), made famous by business strategist and author Fred Reichheld in his 2006 book, The Ultimate Question.
 It’s something marketers and business owners have come to rely on as a way of checking the fundamental health of their businesses.

 While its original intention was to measure customer loyalty and advocacy, it can easily be directed to another target audience: your employees.
 The Employee Net Promoter Score survey can be a powerful way to quickly understand the overall level of engagement of your workforce and the strongest drivers of that engagement.
 As you achieve a higher eNPS, you’ll experience: